 The Equipment and Infrastructure Enhancement Grant (EIEG) program provides funding for new interdisciplinary equipment or infrastructure enhancements (such as upgrades to existing equipment, service contract payments*, data sets, and data or tracking systems) that cannot be obtained through other internal and external funding channels.
 The goal of this program is twofold - to provide the needed equipment for FSU's campus community, and to increase the number of multidisciplinary FSU alliances for research and creative activity.

 - The average award amount for the EIEG program is $40,000.
-Proposals with significantly higher proposed award amounts are allowed, but their research necessity must be especially justified.
+Proposals with higher or lower amounts are acceptable, but proposals with significantly higher proposed award amounts must especially justify their research necessity.

 - The award only provides funding for equipment that supports multidisciplinary FSU alliances involving research and creative activity.

 - EIEG grants do not support salary of any kind.